Te Aho o Te Kura Pounamu Early Childhood Teachers' Collective Agreement

 2.7 Good Employer/Equal Employment Opportunities

-2.7.1 Attention is drawn to the State Sector Act 1988 which outlines the responsibilities of the employer with regard to the operation of a personnel policy that complies with the principles of being a good employer and the equal employment opportunity responsibilities of the employer.
+2.7.1 Attention is drawn to the Education and Training Act 2020 which outlines the responsibilities of the employer with regard to the operation of a personnel policy that complies with the principles of being a good employer and the equal employment opportunity responsibilities of the employer.

 2.9 Human Rights Act 1993